LaGracia/cat-clicker/README.md

 ### Project details

 The [site](http://lagracia.github.io/cat-clicker/) features a list of cats and an area to display the selected cat.
-The user chooses a cat by clicking on the button showing its name.
+Users choose a cat by clicking on the button showing its name.
 An image of the selected cat, its name, and its score will show up in the display area.
-The score increases every time the user clicks on the displayed image.

-Below the display area is a grid of image thumbnails showing each cat and its current score.
+The score for the chosen cat increases every time the user clicks on its image.
+When a second cat is chosen, the score for the first cat does not reset.
+It will continue from where it left off when the user chooses the first cat again.

 ### Credits